-GASB 101, Compensated Absences.
-This Statement aligns recognition and measurement guidance for all types of compensated absences under a unified model.
+GASB Statement No. 101, Compensated Absences, has a primary objective to align recognition and measurement guidance for all types of compensated absences under a unified model.
 It also requires that a liability for specific types of compensated absences not be recognized until the leave is used.
 Additionally, it establishes guidance for measuring a liability for leave that has not been used, generally using an employee's pay rate as of the date of the financial statements.
-For example, a liability for leave that has not been used would be recognized if the leave is attributable to services already rendered; accumulates; and is more likely than not to be used for time off or otherwise paid or settled.
-Some exceptions to this general rule include parental leave, military leave and jury duty leave for which a liability would not be recognized until the leave commences.
-Additionally, the Statement (1) provides an alternative to the existing requirement to disclose the gross annual increases and decreases in long-term liability for compensated absences, allowing governments to disclose only the net annual change in the liability as long as it is identified as such; and (2) removes the disclosure of the government funds used to liquidate the liability for compensated absences.
-Requirements for this Statement will take effect for financial statements whose fiscal year begins after December 15, 2023.
+Additionally, the Statement provides an alternative to the existing requirement to disclose the gross annual increases and decreases in long-term liability for compensated absences, allowing governments to disclose only the net annual change in the liability as long as it is identified as such; and removes the disclosure of the government funds used to liquidate the liability for compensated absences.
+The requirements of this Statement are effective for fiscal years beginning after December 15, 2023.